 I'm good, thanks.

 I fell in love with San Francisco.
-From the hilly, winding roads to the infinite beautifully-designed shops.
+From the hilly, winding roads to the infinite cozy shops.
 It's a breath-taking city packed with surprises.

 One Sunday, Jeremie and I spontaneously walked through Valencia Street and found ourselves in the middle of a street block.
 There was a Mariachi band playing in one corner while the people danced along with the music.
 The food stalls were full of people, so we decided to press on and see what else was ahead.
 The end of the street led to the start of a new one, so we just kept walking until we were hungry and turned back.